Chief: Man shot by Chicago police infiltrated SWAT training

 He said most of those taking part in the training were tactical officers assigned to specialized units but that a few of them were uniformed officers assigned to City Hall or to Mayor Lori Lightfoot’s home.

-The officer was taken to Mount Sinai Hospital in stable condition with the ankle injury, according to the Chicago Fire Department.
+The officer was taken to Mount Sinai Hospital and listed in good condition with the ankle injury.
 He was not shot, Brown said.

 The suspect was initially described as being in critical condition with at least one gunshot wound.
 Later in the day, Brown said the man’s injuries were not life-threatening.
 Department spokesman Tom Ahern said the man has been placed under arrest and is under police guard in the hospital because he is a suspect in the incident.
 He did not know what specific charges he might face.